 From 2005-2009, Simone was the head of the Semiotic Engineering Research Group (SERG), and in 2010, she founded the IDEIAS lab.
 In 2019, IDEIAS and SERG have merged.
 Simone Barbosa has led research projects, funded by CNPq, FAPERJ, Microsoft Research, and Hewlett-Packard.
 She has also participated in several projects funded by governmental agencies and organizations, as well as private companies.

-She has served in technical program committees of several national and international conferences, e.g., program co-chair of the first Latin-American Conference on Human-Computer Interaction, CLIHC 2003; late-breaking results co-chair for ACM/SIGCHI's CHI 2005; general co-chair of IFIP TC 13's INTERACT 2007, held in Rio de Janeiro, Brazil; panels co-chair for CHI 2011; general co-chair of ACM/SIGCHI's EICS 2012, held in Copenhagen, Denmark; late-breaking results co-chair for EICS 2013; program co-chair for IHC 2013; tutorials co-chair for EICS 2014; full papers co-chair for INTERACT 2015; SIG meetings co-chair for CHI 2015 and CHI 2016; program chair for IS-EUD 2017; and demos chair for EICS 2017.
-In 2019, she was appointed as general co-chair of CHI 2022.
+She has served in technical program committees of several national and international conferences, e.g., program co-chair of the first Latin-American Conference on Human-Computer Interaction, CLIHC 2003; late-breaking results co-chair for ACM/SIGCHI's CHI 2005; general co-chair of IFIP TC 13's INTERACT 2007, held in Rio de Janeiro, Brazil; panels co-chair for CHI 2011; general co-chair of ACM/SIGCHI's EICS 2012, held in Copenhagen, Denmark; late-breaking results co-chair for EICS 2013; program co-chair for IHC 2013; tutorials co-chair for EICS 2014; full papers co-chair for INTERACT 2015; SIG meetings co-chair for CHI 2015 and CHI 2016; program chair for IS-EUD 2017; demos chair for EICS 2017; and general co-chair of CHI 2022.

 She was the Brazilian Computer Society's representative in IFIP TC 13 from 2008 to 2013, when she became an expert member and later Vice-chair for Working Groups and Special Interest Groups.
 From 2013-2015 she was the chair of the Special Commission for HCI of the Brazilian Computer Society.
 In August 2019, she joined the CHI Steering Committee as a voting member.

 From October 2016 to September 2019, she was co-Editor-in-Chief of ACM Interactions Magazine.
-From 2014 to 2019 the editorial board of the SBC Journal of Interactive Systems.
-In 2009 she joined the Editorial Board of Interacting with Computers (formerly published by Elsevier, now by Oxford University Press); Springer's CCIS book series; in 2013 the editorial board of Journal of Interaction Science (formerly Springer); and in 2016 the editorial board of SBC's Journal of Software Engineering Research and Development (formerly Springer).
-In 2019, she was appointed as Associate Editor of the Journal of Computer Languages, by Elsevier, responsible for coordinating the Visual Languages and Computing Technology track.
+She was a member of several editorial boards: of the SBC Journal of Interactive Systems (2014-2019); of Interacting with Computers (2009-2020; formerly published by Elsevier, now by Oxford University Press); Springer's CCIS book series (2012-2020); and SBC's Journal of Software Engineering Research and Development (2016-2020; formerly published by Springer).
+In 2019, she was Associate Editor of the Journal of Computer Languages, by Elsevier, responsible for coordinating the Visual Languages and Computing Technology track.
 She is currently a member of the editorial boards of: IxD&A (2011-present) and Springer's HCI book series (since 2012).